Israeli and Palestinian leaders are close to starting a new round of US-sponsored indirect peace negotiations that could begin within weeks.

 The long-awaited proximity talks would be the first between the two sides since Israel’s war in Gaza began in late 2008.
 But even though there have been nearly two decades of negotiations, this time the talks would only be indirect, with the US envoy to the Middle East, George Mitchell, shuttling between Jerusalem and Ramallah.

 The Israeli prime minister, Benjamin Netanyahu, is due to fly to Cairo on Monday to discuss the negoiations with the Egyptian president, Hosni Mubarak.
+Mitchell will also return to the Middle East next week.

 In a speech to his Likud party on Tuesday, Netanyahu also suggested talks were approaching.
 He said he had heard that Mahmoud Abbas, the Palestinian president, “intends to renew the talks.
 I will be very glad if this will indeed be carried out next week”.